That Covers It !

 -------------------

-A large amount of the workers that produce poly tarps are aged from 16 to 30, work long hours in medium size factories.
-Although tarp manufacturing is mechanized, a lot of the work is done by the factory operatives.
+A large amount of the workers that produce polyethylene tarps are aged from 16 to 30, work long hours in medium size factories.
+Although manufacturing is mechanized, a lot of the work is done by the factory operatives.
 For example, the hems and grommets are usually made by hand.
 Most of the factories are situated in Qingdao Northern China.
 The tarps are stuffed into 40ft containers transported to the port where they are shipped all over the world.

-Blue poly tarps in the main are all made with three layers of polyethylene material.
+Blue poly tarps are made with three layers of polyethylene material.
 The main body of the tarp is made from strips of high density woven polyethylene which is woven into a sheet.
 This is done in a special weaving machine and then coated on both sides with low density polyethylene to around 30 microns.
-The coating is then colored, this can be any color requested however the most common in the USA is blue.
-The three main weights that are sold in the USA are as follows; 3.0 oz per sq yard 10 x10 weave, 4.5oz 12x12 weave and 6oz 14x14 weave.
-Typically grommets are at one yard intervals on the 3.0oz, and grommets at every eighteen inches with the 4.5oz and 6.0oz product.
+The coating is then colored, and can be any color requested.
+However the most common in the USA is blue.

 --------------------